samuelcolvin/JuliaByExample/common_usage.md

 ### Loops and Map

 [For loops](http://julia.readthedocs.org/en/latest/manual/control-flow/#repeated-evaluation-loops) can be defined in a number of ways.
-AFAIK in loop definitions "in" is interchanable with "=".

 {{ code_file('loops_map.jl') }}